MicrosoftDocs/win32/desktop-src/com/activex-controls-interfaces.md

 ---
 title: ActiveX Controls Interfaces
-description: ActiveX Controls Interfaces ms.assetid: 'c4ca5696-c461-4d65-b2a8-c689c056dac8'
+description: ActiveX Controls Interfaces ms.assetid: c4ca5696-c461-4d65-b2a8-c689c056dac8
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ActiveX Controls Interfaces

-In addition to other mechanisms for communicating between the control and its client, ActiveX controls technology specifies the [**IOleControl**](iolecontrol.md) and [**IOleControlSite**](iolecontrolsite.md) interfaces for client-control communication.
-There is also the [**ISimpleFrameSite**](isimpleframesite.md) interface for simple control containers.
+In addition to other mechanisms for communicating between the control and its client, ActiveX controls technology specifies the [**IOleControl**](/windows/win32/OCIdl/nn-ocidl-iolecontrol?branch=master) and [**IOleControlSite**](/windows/win32/OCIdl/nn-ocidl-iolecontrolsite?branch=master) interfaces for client-control communication.
+There is also the [**ISimpleFrameSite**](/windows/win32/OCIdl/nn-ocidl-isimpleframesite?branch=master) interface for simple control containers.

 These three interfaces are, however, specific to controls and are not generally useful outside the context of controls.
 These interfaces are defined as follows.